hallez/tempcon_pub/README.md

     - NB: I saved some results to a dropbox folder; when setting this path (`dropbox_tempcon` and `dropbox_base_dir`), you can specify anywhere you would like the results to be saved
   * Update the paths for `project_dir` in `scripts/mri_analyses/initialize_temp_con.m`
     - Some of these analyses were run on our HPC.
 That is what `SLURM_FLAG` is referring to.
+1. Code from other sources has been included in the `vendor` directory.
+This is not code that I wrote and therefore is subject to the usage license and instructions of those authors.
+It is included here out of convenience for those trying to run the scripts in the current repository.

 ## Excluded subjects
 * s1: only has 59 trials in run 3; currently excluding until figure out a subject-specific way to handle different trial numbers